Dana College: Athletics

 The Dana athletic teams were called the Vikings.
 The college was a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Great Plains Athletic Conference (GPAC) from 1969–70 to 2009–10.
 Dana competed in 18 intercollegiate varsity sports: Men's sports included baseball, basketball, cross country, football, golf, soccer, track & field and wrestling; while women's sports included basketball, cheerleading, cross country, dance, golf, lacrosse, soccer, softball, track & field and volleyball.

-Athletic director

-Former pro wrestler Bill Danenhauer was the last athletic director.

-Backlash

-In January 2009, it considered changing conference affiliations; however, outcry from alumni caused the school to rethink its position.
+In January 2009, college administrators considered changing conference affiliations; however, outcry from alumni caused the school to rethink its position.

-Clubs & intramurals

 The college also had a number of intramural and club sports programs below the varsity level, operating independently of the athletic department.